Does SyncBack support my storage device?

 firmware.
 Devices that have their own firmware can behave differently to devices under Windows' control, and/or exhibit unexpected errors.

-SyncBack V6 (and earlier) does not currently support portable devices (mobile phones, cameras, etc.) and/or storage (SD cards, etc) installed in them that do not mount as a drive letter when connected to your PC.
+SyncBack V6 (and earlier) does not support portable devices (mobile phones, cameras, etc.) and/or storage (SD cards, etc) installed in them that do not mount as a drive letter when connected to your PC.
 This article has more details.